1 Nature is maximally efficient

-Strand tangles explain curvature of space and wave functions.
+Strand tangles explain the curvature of space and wave functions.

 Strands explain all Lagrangians used in physics.

 Local motion follows the principle of least crossing switch number.
-This explains the principle of least action.
+This explains, for the first time ever, the principle of least action.

 Strands explain all mathematical concepts used in physics.